 A solo is a single shot of espresso.
 When you pour a solo into a clear demitasse, you will be able to see the three main portions of an espresso shot; the crema, the body and the heart.
 Crema is the foamy top layer, the body is in the middle, and the heart lies at the bottom.
 The bottom is the bitter counterpart to the crema's sweetness.

-Businesses in London and all around the UK can’t get enough of our coffee.
+Businesses in London and all around the UK can’t get enough of our commercial coffee solutions.
 Here are a few of our caffeine loving friends...